 Compartmentation and Building Features From a Type 1 inspection perspective, are there breaches identified effecting compartmentation along the escape route?
-Unable to Confirm From a Type 1 inspection perspective, are there ineffective or inappropriate materials used to create compartmentation?
+No From a Type 1 inspection perspective, are there ineffective or inappropriate materials used to create compartmentation?
 No Does the building have a roof void?
 No Was a survey of the roof void carried out as part of this inspection?
 N/A Are there other concerns identified with the roof void?
-No Are lifts installed?
+N/A Are lifts installed?
 Yes Does each lift have a fire service over-ride switch?
 Yes Are there any fire-fighting lifts?
 No Is there a lift motor room?
 Yes Is the compartmentation acceptable?
 Yes Did you get access to survey the lift motor room?
 Yes Are there any other concerns with Lifts or the Lift Motor Room?
-No Are there utility cupboards within the communal area?
+Yes Are there utility cupboards within the communal area?
 Yes Are there any breaches in compartmentation?
-Yes Do utility cupboard doors appear to be FD30s standard?
-No Is there evidence to confirm FD30s doors are certified?
+No Do utility cupboard doors appear to be FD30s standard?
+Yes Is there evidence to confirm FD30s doors are certified?
 No Is there damage to any part of the door or frame affecting its performance as a 30 minute fire and smoke resistant door?
-Yes Is there personal items or rubbish in any inspected utility or riser cupboard?
-Yes Is there a CO2 extinguisher installed inside any large electrical riser cupboard?
-No Are CO2 extinguishers compliant?
-N/A Are CO2 extinguishers compliant?
+No Is there personal items or rubbish in any inspected utility or riser cupboard?
+No Is there a CO2 extinguisher installed inside any large electrical riser cupboard?
+Yes Are CO2 extinguishers compliant?
 N/A

 Are there other concerns identified with the utility cupboards and vertical risers?
-NO Is external cladding fitted to the building?
+No Is external cladding fitted to the building?
 No Are the internal escape route walls and ceilings to Class 0 standard?
 Yes Are there other concerns identified with flammable materials?
-No Means of Escape 1 Is the stated emergency evacuation strategy suitable?
+No Means of Escape Is the stated emergency evacuation strategy suitable?
 Yes Are fire action notices displayed at the entrances, fire exits and each level as required?
 Yes Are travel distances appropriate for the building design?
 Yes Are the internal escape route corridors free of trip hazards?
-No Are stairs free of all trip hazards?
+Yes Are stairs free of all trip hazards?
 Yes Are there personal items exceeding the managed policy for communal areas, adversly affecting the escape routes?
-Yes Do final exits open in the direction of flow where required?
+No Do final exits open in the direction of flow where required?
 Yes Are cable and wire fixings to external walls/ceilings to current standards to limit the likelihood of wire entanglement?
-No Are there suitable door opening devices such as thumb turns, push pad/bar?
-Yes Is directional and exit signage necessary in this building?
+Yes Are there suitable door opening devices such as thumb turns, push pad/bar?
+N/A Is directional and exit signage necessary in this building?
 Yes Are directional and exit signs displayed appropriately?
-Yes Does the building have an external escape route?
+No Does the building have an external escape route?
 No Are there other concerns identified with the evacuation of the building?
 No Is emergency lighting installed?
 Yes Does the installed emergency lighting provide suitable coverage?
 Yes Are there recorded or observable defects with the emergency lighting system?
-No Is there evidence of a current and up-to-date emergency lighting service contract and maintenance programme?
-Yes.
+No

 If no emergency lighting is installed, does the building require the installation of an emergency lighting system?
+N/A

-N/A Is there a need to increase the emergency lighting provision?
+Is there a need to increase the emergency lighting provision?
 No Are there other concerns identified with the emergency lighting?
 No Does the building have suitable means to naturally ventilate the escape routes?
 Yes Is there a smoke ventilation system installed?
-No Are there any concerns identified with ventilation of the internal escape route?
+N/A Are there any concerns identified with ventilation of the internal escape route?
 No